GeoMop/MLMC/PLAN.md

     using the common base helper to obtain `_output_dir` and passing it to `SamplingPool.calculate_sample(...)`.

+Samples passing:
+- sample_storage.py should have failed_samples and clear_samples to define API, contribution
+  the implementation should not be common.
+Memory storage in principle can not store samples after resumeing the master process.
+You can implement null variant implementation in the base class, using it in Memory as well while HDFwill use its specific functioning implementation.
+  Resolved: `SampleStorage.failed_samples()` and `SampleStorage.clear_failed()`
+  now provide base no-op implementations.
+HDF overrides them with persistent scheduled-input aware behavior; Memory uses the base no-op restart behavior.
+- Define SampleInput type hint as Tuple[str, np.ndarray] and use that type hint along the samples passing path.
+Do not consider any other sample types.
+For backward compatibility for possibly existing storages do just simple coercion immediately after load. returning (sample_id, hash), and use there local sample_id hashing to compute the seed.
+  That would only disallow sample resumming which is not necessary, but should allow new processing of stored samples.
+  Resolved: `LevelSimulation.SampleInput` is defined as `Tuple[str, np.ndarray | float | int]` to keep backward compatibility with
+  existing seed-based `calculate(...)` implementations while allowing vector planned inputs.
+Storage load paths coerce legacy id-only samples to `(sample_id, default_seed)` and keep scalar inputs scalar.

 ### Goal 3: Saltelli Schema Simulation And Sobol Quantities

 Intent: one MLMC sample represents one full Saltelli row.
 For `N` parameters